Azure/Cloud-Katana/_sources/deploy/azure/arm.md

 ![](../../images/RunningDeploymentScripts.png)

 Finally, when the Cloud Katana Azure function is deployed, you can go back to your group resources and click on the `Function App` resource.
-Then, you can click on `Functions` and you will see all the Azure functions associated with Cloud Katana.
+Then, you can click on `Functions` and you will be able to explore all the Azure functions associated with Cloud Katana serverless API.

 ![](../../images/KatanaFunctions.png)

-Get ready for some demos!
+You are ready to run a few demos!